-• Commercial uses may not be appropriate for this area.
+Commercial uses may not be appropriate for this area.

 Some residents have expressed concern over the potential non-residential uses proposed with this application.
 The Places29 Master Plan calls for the following secondary uses in the Urban Density Residential designation: "retail, commercial, and office uses that support the neighborhood, live/work units, open space, and institutional uses.
 Retail, commercial, office, and institutional uses are encouraged to locate in Centers so they are accessible to residents throughout the surrounding area, and so they benefit from co-location with other neighborhood-serving businesses.
 However, they may be located by exception in areas around Centers designated Urban Density Residential provided they are compatible with surrounding uses."
-The proposed COD allows for up to 5,000 square feet of non-residential uses, or 10,000 square feet if at least 5,000 square feet is dedicated to office use.
 Although the site is not located within a Center, it is located within one-tenth of a mile of three (3) Neighborhood Service Centers.
 Additionally, this site is located along the major street Rio Road, and is not located internally to a neighborhood.
 With the continuation of the multi-use path, there are more opportunities for walking and biking to a variety of uses.
-Additionally, the Neighborhood Model Zoning District requires a mixture of both residential and non-residential uses.
-Therefore, staff feels it is an appropriate location for small-scale non-residential uses that are consistent with the Places29 Master Plan and the NMD requirement.
+Additionally, the Neighborhood Model Zoning District requires a mixture of both residential and nonresidential uses.
+Therefore, staff feels it is an appropriate location for small-scale nonresidential uses that are consistent with the Places29 Master Plan and the NMD requirement.
+[Note: the current application significantly reduced the range of permitted non-residential uses].